Separable commutative algebras in equivariant homotopy theory: The classification result

 We also describe the Galois group of these categories following \cite{Mathew2016}.

 \begin{Cor} Let $p$ be a prime number and $G$ a $p$-group.
-Then the Galois groups of $\Sp_G^\omega$ and $\Mod_{\Sp_G}(\bbZ_G)^\omega$ are trivial. \end{Cor}
+Then the Galois groups of $\Sp_G$ and $\Mod_{\Sp_G}(\bbZ_G)$ are trivial. \end{Cor}

 \begin{proof} To treat both cases simultaneously, let us write $A^G_H$ both for the separable commutative algebra $\mathbb{D}(G/H_+)$ in $\Sp_G^\omega$ and for $\bbZ_G \otimes\mathbb{D}(G/H_+) \in \Mod_{\Sp_G}(\bbZ_G)^\omega $.
-First of all note that $\pi_0(\unit)$ in both categories is given by the Burnside ring $A(G)$, see \cite[Remark 2.20]{PSW} for the second category.
-It follows that the two categories are indecomposable, see \Cref{rem-solvable}, and so their Balmer spectra are connected by \cite[Proposition 3.7]{NaumannPol}.
-Since the finite Galois covers are exactly thoses separable algebras with locally constant (i.e. constant) degree function (\cite[Corollary 8.13]{NaumannPol}), using \Cref{cor:sep-in-p-group} it will suffices to check that the degree function of $A^G_H$ is constant if and only if $G=H$.
+We have already noted that $\pi_0(\unit)$ in both categories is given by the Burnside ring $A(G)$ which is indecomposable.
+It follows that their Balmer spectra are connected by \cite[Proposition 3.7]{NaumannPol}.
+Since the finite Galois covers are exactly those separable algebras with underlying compact object and with locally constant (i.e. constant) degree function (\cite[Corollary 8.13]{NaumannPol}), using \Cref{cor:sep-in-p-group} it will suffice to check that the degree function of $A^G_H$ is constant if and only if $G=H$.
 But in both cases the degree function is nonzero exactly at points in $\supp(A^G_H)$ which is a proper subset of the Balmer spectrum unless $G=H$, see \cite[Lemma 2.12 and Proposition 2.13]{PSW} and \cite[Corollary 4.13]{BS2017}. \end{proof}